What is a Payroll Card?

 The Benefits of a Payroll Card

-For employees who do not have a traditional bank account that may be required to receive paychecks via direct deposit, or want an alternative to cashing paper paychecks at a bank or check cashing center, payroll cards can be a convenient option.
+For employees who do not have a traditional bank account that may be required to receive paychecks via direct deposit, or want an alternative to cashing paper paychecks, payroll cards can be a convenient option.
 They may also benefit employees who don’t want to go into work to pick up a paper check on payday, or wait to receive it in the mail.

 Payroll cards can benefit employers by reducing the costs and administrative burden associated with issuing paper payroll checks.

 While the consulting firm Aite Group estimates that nearly nine million employees will receive their wages on a payroll card in 2016, the popularity of payroll cards is on the rise.
 The firm predicts that more than 12 million employees will be paid via payroll card by 2019.

 While a payroll card may offer conveniences for some employees (especially those who do not have bank accounts) and employers, many involve fees and specific terms for use.

 While the details of payroll card programs vary based on the provider an employer uses, Consumers Union notes that payroll cards commonly charge fees for ATM use (assessed either by the payroll card provider, the ATM operator or both).
 Some also charge usage fees at the point of sale, inactivity fees and fees for the replacement of a lost or stolen card.

 Although some payroll cards allow employees to establish automatic payments to pay recurring bills, the employee is ultimately responsible for tracking the amount of available funds on the payroll card.
 If the card does not have adequate funds to cover a purchase, some payroll cards will decline the transaction; others may assess an overdraft fee.